-As at March 31, 2021, the Company's financial instruments comprised cash, receivables, accounts payable, due to related parties, convertible loan, long-term loan and lease liabilities.
+As at December 31, 2021, the Company's financial instruments comprised cash, receivables, accounts payable, due to related parties, long-term loan, government loan, and lease liabilities.
 With the exception of cash, which is measured at FVTPL, all financial instruments held by the Company are measured at amortized cost.
-The fair values of these financial instruments approximate their carrying value due to their short-term maturities.